Abish (Book of Mormon): Textual history

 In the officially-published Latter-day Saint edition of the Book of Mormon, when Abish raises the Lamanite queen from the ground, the queen is described as having "clasped her hands" after proclaiming her conversion.
 However, in the printer's manuscript of the Book of Mormon (a transcribed copy of the original transcription, used by the typesetter for the 1830 edition), the same passage states that the queen "clapped her hands".
 The textual variant was introduced with the 1830 edition.
 In the manuscript, Oliver Cowdery misspelled "clapped" as "claped", with a single p, and Royal Skousen hypothesizes the typesetter misread this as "clasped", leading to the variant.

-The 1908 edition published by the Reorganized Church of Jesus Christ of Latter Day Saints (now called Community of Christ) restored "clapped her hands" to the text.
+The 1908 edition published by the Reorganized Church of Jesus Christ of Latter Day Saints (later renamed to Community of Christ) restored "clapped her hands" to the text.

 Interpretation

 Women and gender

 Nicholas Frederick and Joseph Spencer write that the narrative Abish appears in "arguably contain[s] the only strong female characters of any substance in the whole" Book of Mormon.
 Outside of biblical quotations, the affirmative singular woman only appears four times in the Book of Mormon, all within the interaction between Abish and the Lamanite queen; this highlights the importance of Abish's narrative in the book's overall depiction of gender relations.
 The success of Ammon's mission to the Lamanites hinges on Abish's presence and her preparation to be a missionary in his stead.
-Since her conversion relates in some way to her relationship to her father, Abish's story suggests Lamanite society's healthy gender relations in which men and women share domestic intimacy as parents, children, and spouses, contrasting with Nephite society's subjugation of women as victims.
+Since her conversion relates in some way to her relationship to her father, Abish's story suggests Lamanite society's healthy gender relations in which men and women share domestic intimacy as parents, children, and spouses, contrasting with Nephite society's patriarchal organization.
 Furthermore, the overall story with Ammon, the Lamanite royalty, and Abish parallels John 11, in which Jesus revives Lazarus of Bethany from death, but Abish and the queen fill the role of Jesus.
 While the women in John 11 (Martha and Mary of Bethany) are corrected for their initial shortcomings in faith, Abish's story instead positions women as agents for their own and others' benefit, capable of fulfilling a salvific purpose.

-Some scholarship reads the Abish story less optimistically, still seeing an overriding misogyny in the Book of Mormon's narrative.
+Some scholarship reads the Abish story less optimistically.
 Carol Lynn Pearson describes Abish's visionary conversion as her having "converted to the Lord because of a remarkable vision her father had had years before, not a vision of her own", rendering Abish a "spiritually dependent woman".
-Dale Luffman, an emeritus apostle for Community of Christ (the second-largest denomination of the Latter Day Saint movement), criticizes the lack of direct dialogue for Abish, writing that she "is not given 'voice,' only touch".
+Dale Luffman, an emeritus Community of Christ apostle, criticizes the lack of direct dialogue for Abish, writing that she "is not given 'voice,' only touch".